-- 1. For positions assigned to Forensic Biology (DNA), must meet the minimum education requirements for an analyst as described by the current Federal Bureau of Investigation's Quality Assurance Standards for Forensic DNA Testing Laboratories. - 2.
+- 1. General Criminalistics (digital forensics, crime scene investigation, firearms and toolmark, and impression evidence),: course work must include 8 semester units of chemistry with lab, 8 semester units of organic chemistry with lab, and 4 semester units of quantitative analysis with lab. - 2 1.
+For positions assigned to Forensic Biology (DNA), must meet the minimum education requirements for an analyst as described by the current Federal Bureau of Investigation's Quality Assurance Standards for Forensic DNA Testing Laboratories. - 2.
 For positions assigned to Chemical Analysis, course work must include 8 semester units of chemistry with lab and 8 units of organic chemistry with lab.

-Experience:
+Experience

-Two (2) years of casework experience working in a laboratory performing duties of a criminalist (equivalent to the City's 8259 Criminalist I).
+2. Two years of casework experience working in a laboratory performing duties of a criminalist (equivalent to the City's 8259 Criminalist I).